Increased costs curb yard waste pick-up

 ST. JOSEPH, Ill.
 (WCIA) — Mounting costs have forced village leaders to revamp the brush pick-up policy.
 The village board made the decision Tuesday night.

-In the past week, the village has spent $8,200 through man-hours and gas on yard waste pick-up.
+In the past week, the village has spent $8,200 through man-hours and gas on brush pick-up.
 Now, homeowners won’t be able to have brush picked up until the second week in August.
 Then, it will only happen once a month through November.

+“The amount of time that we spend on brush pickup takes away from a lot of other projects within the community that puts us farther behind on other projects if we’re busy just picking up brush all summer long, so we’re hoping to find a balance there,” said Village President Tami Fruhling-Voges.

-Brush pick-up isn’t the only thing racking up costs for the village.
+Brush pick-up isn’t the only thing racking up costs in the village.
 A $3,000 box burner for burning leaves was also just purchased.
-Someone living near where the city burns leaves complained to the Environmental Protection Agency.
+It was purchased because someone living near where the city was burning leaves called the Environmental Protection Agency and complained.
 The new box burner is supposed to burn at such a high temperature it produces less smoke.